ZeroDarkHardy/stock-analysis/README.md

 ### Parameters

 -Our source data includes ticker data from 12 different green energy stocks, including DQ, spanning the years 2017.
 We created an easy to use click-button interface that would analyse the volume and returns of those stocks, and display them in an ease-to-read format.
-Upon analysis of that subroutine (shown below), the runtime of the code suggested that refactoring the code would be benificial before applying the macro on a larger scale.
-While fully operational, the original code took well over 1 second to analyze only 12 stocks.
-If applied to thousands of stocks, the macro would take an annoying long time to run.
+After a working subroutine is created, our goal was to optimize the efficiency of that macro by refactoring its code.

 ## Results